Reverse Engineering of missions. Although it is not specifically forbidden, it is frowned upon to dissect, reverse engineer,

 Welcome to the Digital Combat Mercenaries.
 This form is designed to guide you through the steps to joining the Mercenaries and for you to decide your future within the Digital Combat Mercenaries world.

-Within the DCM, you have the ability to earn virtual money by flying and completing contracts set up by mission commanders.
+Within the DCM, you can earn virtual money by flying and completing contracts set up by mission commanders.
 We will come back to this later.

 Let us talk about the community and your options.
 In the world of the DCM, you have many different paths that you can take to earn fame...and of course a bit of virtual cash.